The fresh flavor of lemons inside a moist cupcake, topped with a creamy frosting that has… you guessed it, more lemon!!

 This post may contain Amazon or other affiliate links.
 As an Amazon Associate I earn from qualifying purchases, through links in this post.
 See my Disclosure.

 The frosting has a blend of mascarpone and cream cheese, which gives it a great texture and plenty of healthy fats!
-Fresh lemon juice and zest give these a nice punch of flavor.
+Fresh lemon juice and zest give these a such a nice and refreshing flavor.

 I use lemons in so many recipes, I just love their fresh flavor!
 They are also so good for you, read about the Health Benefits of Lemons in my article.